California Traffic School Questions

 WHAT IS THE DEADLINE TO GO TO TRAFFIC SCHOOL IN CALIFORNIA?

-Your traffic citation will be extended for 90 days to allow attendance and completion of the traffic school and dismissal of the citation.
+Your traffic citation will be extended for 90 days to allow attendance and completion of the traffic school at which point the citation will be masked.

 IF I PAY THE FINE, DO I STILL HAVE TO GO TO COURT?